‘Ant-Man And The Wasp’ Receives Stellar Reviews On Twitter, Critics Praise End-Credit Scenes

 — David Daniel (@CNNLADavid) June 23, 2018

-Perhaps the most common theme among reviews was the praise of the movies end-credit scenes.
+Perhaps the most common theme among reviews was the praise of the movie’s end-credit scenes.
 According to most of the critics, fans can look forward to two end-credit scenes, which some called the best of the MCU to date.
-Based upon photos and gifs some of the critics used to elaborate on the end-credit scenes, fans can expect to be completely shocked, and maybe even heartbroken.
+Based upon photos and GIFs some of the critics used to elaborate on the end-credit scenes, fans can expect to be completely shocked, and maybe even heartbroken.

 The post credit scenes though.
 Bro. #AntManandTheWasp pic.twitter.com/l0IBQb0zFC